AndreasWieg/PC-BIGAN/README.md

 BIGAN from https://arxiv.org/abs/1605.09782

-Implementation of BIGAN for pointclouds
+Implementation of BIGAN for pointclouds.
+Still work in progress.

 ## Dataset